North Arm Cove, New South Wales: 1918 subdivision

-Marion Mahony Griffin credited her husband, in her unpublished biography "Magic of America", with the identification of the locality as one of only two ‘natural seaports’ in Australia.
-She wrote that ‘in his innocence he interested a client, who was carrying on a considerable real estate business, in the opportunity offered at Port Stephens … It was surveyed and staked out and the allotments rapidly sold’.
+Marion Mahony Griffin credited her husband, in her unpublished biography "The Magic of America", with the identification of the locality as one of only two ‘natural seaports’ in Australia.
+She wrote that ‘in his innocence he interested a client, who was carrying on a considerable real estate business, in the opportunity offered at Port Stephens… It was surveyed and staked out and the allotments rapidly sold’.

-During the work on surveying this land, Griffins have had their first encounter with local Australian Aboriginal people and that is where their interaction and love for Australian native vegetation has started.
-"Contact with the ancient peoples should awaken us to the fact that they use a different kind of thinking from ourselves an experience which, if we were open minded, would lead us on to the investigating and mastering of that kind of thinking, to take as much pains as we have taken in the mastery of rational thinking in these modern times."Plans were further extended and land further subdivided in early 1920s by Henry Halloran, well known surveyor, planner and developer at the time.
+During the work on surveying this land, the Griffins had their first encounter with local Australian Aboriginal people, and that is where their interaction with, and love for, Australian native vegetation started."Contact with the ancient peoples should awaken us to the fact that they use a different kind of thinking from ourselves; an experience which, if we were open minded, would lead us on to the investigating and mastering of that kind of thinking, to take as much pains as we have taken in the mastery of rational thinking in these modern times."

-Many dirt roads, still visible from the air, date from the original subdivision.
+Plans were extended and modified, and the land further subdivided, in the early 1920s by Henry Halloran, a well-known surveyor, planner and leading property developer at the time.
+However, the branch rail line (originally planned to join the main north line at Stroud) was never built, and the Griffins' plan for a thriving city could not succeed without it.
+The subdivision remained a paper dream, and only the waterfront areas on the southern shores of the peninsula were granted building permissions.
+Many of the dirt roads in the paper subdivision, still visible from the air and designated in mapping services, date from the original subdivision.